sa-tre/satre-specification/docs/source/pillars/data_management.md

   - You should have a system to help classify outputs.
   - Removing data from a TRE can be a difficult process as there is potential for sensitive data to be revealed.
     Having guidance, processes and methods will help ensure that outputs are correctly classified and, furthermore, that outputs due to be openly published are identified.
-    Encouraging openly published outputs rather than handing all outputs to the data provider will enhance a TRE's impact.
+    Encouraging openly published outputs rather than handing all outputs to the {ref}`data provider <data_roles>` will enhance a TRE's impact.
   - Recommended
 * - 3.3.2.
   - You should establish the intended outputs of each project from the outset.